The Columbia College curriculum and its academic policies are determined by the following faculty committees:

 - Why are you interested in serving on a curriculum committee?
 What are you hoping to learn more about from the committee discussions?
 What are you hoping to share with faculty committee members?

-- Which committee is of particular interest to you, and why?
-Particularly for those committees that deal with a particular piece of the undergraduate curriculum (the Core, the Global Core, the Science requirement), what have been your chief impressions of that part of the curriculum so far?
+- Which committees committees are of particular interest to you, and why?
+And for those committees that deal with a particular piece of the undergraduate curriculum (the Core, the Global Core requirement, the Science requirement), what have been your chief impressions of that part of the curriculum so far?

 - What initial questions do you have about the work of the undergraduate curriculum committees?

-- Please note: In order to serve on a particular curriculum committee, students must be available to meet in person at the scheduled meeting times:
+- Please note: In order to serve on a particular curriculum committee in the 2024-2025 academic year, students must be available to meet in person at the scheduled meeting times (with the understanding that it might be necessary to miss an occasional meeting if there is an academic conflict):

-- Committee on Science Instruction: meetings to be scheduled, likely either on Wednesday mornings or Friday early afternoons (Spring 2024 meetings to be scheduled
+- Committee on Science Instruction: Fall 2024 meetings to be scheduled

 Interviews for student representatives are held early in the Fall semester, and students who are selected are expected to serve as a representative for the full academic year.